 Step 7: Determine the supply-air dry-bulb temperature for the dedicated outdoor air handler.
 If the system design requires neutral-temperature conditioned air, then the air leaving the dedicated outdoor air unit must be reheated to the desired dry-bulb temperature.
 This is typically between 70°F and 75°F (21°C and 24°C).
-For our example, assume that the air is reheated to 71°F (21.7°C).

-If the system design is based on cold conditioned air rather than neutral-temperature air, then the dry-bulb temperature from the dedicated outdoor air unit depends on the supply-air dew point.
-In our example, assuming that saturated air leaves the cooling coil, then the leaving-air dry-bulb temperature is 52°F (11.1°C).
+If the system design is based on cold conditioned air rather than neutraltemperature air, then the dry-bulb temperature from the dedicated outdoor air unit depends on the supply-air dew point.
+In our example, assuming that saturated air leaves the cooling coil, then the leaving-air dry-bulb temperature may be delivered as cold as 47°F (8.3°C), or might be reheated to a more conventional air-delivery temperature, such as 55°F (12.8°C).